collapsed-stacks/startups/questions/11262/how-is-automatic-payroll-set-up.md

 - tagged: `billing`, `pay`
 - score: 2

-<p>For a start up company, how is automatic pay stub created?</p>
+For a start up company, how is automatic pay stub created?

-<p>I have seen free programs such as zenefits floating around would this auto pay be possible via the zenefits program?</p>
+I have seen free programs such as zenefits floating around would this auto pay be possible via the zenefits program?

-<p>What I mean by auto pay is for example:
+What I mean by auto pay is for example:
-Employee gives you his account number and routing number and the money gets deposited automatically.</p>
+Employee gives you his account number and routing number and the money gets deposited automatically.

-<p>Thanks for any help.</p>
+Thanks for any help.